henshin/filebuster/README.md

 ### TODO
 Filebuster is a very nice tool but with your help, it can be even better.
 If you're into Perl and know a way of optimizing the performance of Filebuster, let me know.
 Right now it uses little memory but a lot of CPU power, so there's always room for improvement.
-Also right now I have these 4 things on my mind to check out once I have the time:
+Also right now there are a couple of things on my mind to check out once I have the time:
  - when the initial request returns 302, quit and warn the user or perform follow redirects on every request
  - create a separate file with the list of ignored directories when using recursive search
  - when limiting the line size, it would be a nice feature to read the columns from "stty size" command and adjust the number of chars accordingly.
 Right now the lenght is fixed and might not work for small terminals